 The Department of Public Safety has primary responsibility for safety and security on Rosemont's campus.
 The Department's offices are located on the lower level of Kaul Hall (across from the athletic fields).
-The Department consists of a Director, Captain, two Sergeants, Corporal, six full-time and one part-time Public Safety Officers.
-The Director, Captain, Sergeants and Corporal have certificates for emergency planning and response, active shooter, and Clery Act.
+The Department consists of two Co-Directors, two Sergeants, a Corporal and ten Public Safety Officers.
+Public Safety personnel are non-sworn officers, have no official powers of arrest, and do not carry weapons.
 All members of the Department are certified in CPR, AED, and first aid.
 On-going training is provided to all officers in handling mental health issues, sexual assault, Clery Act crimes and reporting, investigative techniques and emergency response.